 a.
-Arbitrary Deprivation of Life and Other Unlawful or Politically Motivated Killings
+Arbitrary Deprivation of Life and Other Unlawful or Politically Motivated Killings b.
+Disappearance

-There were no reports that the government or its agents committed arbitrary or unlawful killings.
+There were reports that the government or its agents committed arbitrary or unlawful killings.

-In July police shot and killed Charles Peters, a mentally ill man.
-Police alleged that Peters was acting in a suspicious manner and that he was killed as he reportedly attempted to escape custody.
-Police officials stated the incident would be investigated.
+In January police shot and killed Marlon Fredericks, a mentally ill man.
+Police alleged Fredericks was killed as he attempted to escape custody.
+The officer was charged, and the prosecution was in progress as of November.